luismdsleite/schedule/README.md

 ```bash
 http-server dist/ --port 8080 -P "http://localhost:8080?"
 ```

 NOTE: All Elm Land apps are compiled as "single-page applications" in the dist folder.
 This means no matter what page is requested, that request will need to be directed to a single file: `dist/index.html`.
 In this example this is done with the `-P` flag.

+# TO-DO

+- [ ] Add ⚠️ emote to rooms and professors with conflicts.
+- [ ] Use `text-decoration: underline;` to show what rooms/events/lects/blocks are hidden.
+- [ ] Replace old lists in main with the ones used in the other pages